csound-flossmanual/csound-floss/book/03-a-initialization-and-performance-pass.md

-statements has one significant difference. *kCount init 0* sets the value for kCount to zero only in the init pass, without affecting it during the performance pass. *kCount = 0* sets the value for kCount to zero again and again, in each performance cycle.
+statements has one significant difference. *kCount init 0* sets the value for kCount to zero only in the init pass, without affecting it during the performance pass. *kCount = 0* sets the value for kCount to zero again and again, in each control cycle.
 So the increment always starts from the same point, and nothing really happens:

    ***EXAMPLE 03A04\_Perf-pass\_no\_incr.csd***